 - Low Lexical Resource: you recycle the same high-frequency words.
 After each practice answer, note the three words you leaned on most and find precise, natural alternatives — precision scores better than rare words used wrongly

 - Low Grammatical Range and Accuracy: record an answer, transcribe it yourself, and correct it on paper.
-Most candidates repeat the same three or four errors; fixing those moves the score faster than learning new structures
+Prioritise any error pattern that appears repeatedly before adding more complex structures

 - Low Pronunciation: work on the sounds that change meaning and on sentence stress.
 Accent itself is not assessed, so do not waste weeks trying to lose yours